tidev/titanium-docs/docs/api/structs/tableviewanimationproperties.md

 ## Overview

-These properties are only used on iOS.
 Not all properties apply to all methods.

 `animationStyle` does not apply to the `scrollToTop` or `scrollToIndex` methods.